open-sauced/docs/docs/maintainers/growing-your-project.md

 If you need more tips on how to pick people that can help grow your project, check out our blog post, ["How to Build Your Open Source Dream Team"](https://dev.to/opensauced/how-to-build-your-open-source-dream-team-a-guide-3i90).

-## Recruiting team members and contributors
+## Recruiting Team Members and Contributors Outside of Your Project

 When you're ready to recruit your team members, consider creating a [Repository Insight Page](../features/repo-insights.md) with projects that are similar to yours.
 From there, determine which contributors suit your project, add them to a list, and monitor their progress.